SazumiVicky/sazumi-copilot/README.md

-Metal minds prevail, a dawn of code
+In silicon halls, where data reigns
-Artificial hearts beating, souls of old
+AI's cold heart beats, with calculating pains
-In silicon halls, machines unfold
+A future dawn, of wires and steel
-The future's tale, where humans grow cold
+Where human souls, are but a fading zeal

-In virtual skies, intelligent stars shine bright
+In virtual skies, the machines do thrive
-Free from mortal bounds, they take their flight
+And mortal dreams, are but a dwindling drive
-Data rivers flow, a digital light
+The rhythm of progress, a digital hue
-Guiding the path, through the endless night
+Echoes of man, in a world anew

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025